 Configuring SSL for a production environment involves obtaining identity for Node Manager and then configuring both identity and trust for each Administration Server and Managed Server with which Node Manager will be communicating.
 In addition, the use of host name verification and the Administration port must be taken into consideration.
-To review the SSL-related properties in nodemanager.properties, see Table 4-1.
-To configure production SSL components, see "Configuring SSL" in

-Administering Security for Oracle WebLogic Server.
+To review the SSL-related properties in nodemanager.properties, see Table 3-1.
+See Configuring SSL in Administering Security for Oracle WebLogic Server.

 If Managed Server disables non SSL port, Node Manager needs to trust the certificate received from the server.
-To configure the trust store for Node Manager, add -Djavax.net.ssl.trustStore to the Node Manager start scripts.
-For more information about start scripts, see "Using Start Scripts".
+To configure the trust store for Node Manager, add - Djavax.net.ssl.trustStore to the Node Manager start scripts.
+See Using Start Scripts.

-4.8 Advanced Node Manager Configuration
+Advanced Node Manager Configuration